22 (Taylor Swift song): Music video and live performances

 Swift travelled to Malibu, California, in February 2013, and filmed the music video for "22" there a day after she attended the 55th Annual Grammy Awards.
 She premiered the video on March 13, 2013, on Good Morning America.
 Directed by Anthony Mandler, the video for "22" departs from the narrative-driven video for Swift's previous single, "I Knew You Were Trouble"; it features scenes of Swift and her friends baking in the kitchen, sunbathing on the beach, bouncing on trampolines, and throwing a house party which ends with Swift diving into the pool, clothes on.
 Some media publications noticed Swift's fashion as hipster-inspired, particularly her chambray shirt and plastic glasses, while Cosmopolitan and Entertainment Weekly deemed the aesthetics reminiscent of Instagram's.

+Before the release of Red on August 13, 2012, Swift performed an acoustic rendition of "22" for her "YouTube Webchat" in Nashville.

-"22" was part of the set list to Swift's private concert held on a péniche on the Seine on January 28, 2013.
-Her first televised performance of "22" was on May 19, 2013, at the Billboard Music Awards.
+It was later included on the set list to Swift's private concert held on a péniche on the Seine on January 28, 2013.
+Her first televised performance of "22" was on May 19, 2013, at the 2013 Billboard Music Awards.
 Dressed in silver shoes, black high-waisted shorts, and a unicorn T-shirt saying "Haters Gonna Hate", Swift sang the first verse and chorus, and the second verse in the dressing room backstage.
 She appeared onstage for the rest of the song, joined by America's Got Talent winners and the dance crew Jabbawockeez; the performances ended with red balloons falling from the ceiling.
 The song was part of the set list to the Red Tour (2013–2014), where Swift performed it with a dance troupe.

 Swift later included "22" as part of the set lists to her other concerts and shows, including at the iHeartRadio Music Festival in September 2014, at the Formula 1 United States Grand Prix at the Circuit of the Americas in October 2016, and at the DirecTV Super Saturday Night, as part of a series of pre-Super Bowl concerts, in February 2017.
 She performed "22" on the Reputation Stadium Tour (2018) as a "surprise song" for the second show in Chicago, the first show in Foxborough, and the show in Sydney.
 On December 8, 2019, Swift performed the song at Capital FM's Jingle Bell Ball 2019 in London.

-Swift included "22" on the set list of the Eras Tour (2023).
+In March 2023, Swift embarked on the Eras Tour, as a tribute to her discography.
+The tour consisted of ten acts, including the Red set, where "22" was the opening track.
+Swift performs the song while wearing a version of the white T-shirt and black hat from the song's music video.
+Towards the end of the song, she greets a fan pre-selected from the audience and gives them the hat.